Please note, Friends of President Reagan's Chicago Home dissolved the corporation in 2016.

 On this morning, I guess I’m partial to small towns and the outdoors, too, Dutch.
 And, while I encountered wonderful-hearted folks on my visits to Chicago—I’ve never gotten more compliments on my hat!—as I told Lee Bey, “To paraphrase Billy Wilder’s classic line in Sunset Boulevard, in the end, Reagan is still big.
 It’s the hearts that got small.” —“Bulldozers roll on Ronald Reagan's boyhood home in Hyde Park,” Beyond the Boat Tour.

 As President of the Friends of President Reagan’s Chicago Home, I want to thank my wonderfully supportive board, including founding members Peter Hannaford and Matthew A. Rarey, and permanent members Don Totten, Dan Proft, Nicholas Hahn III and Matt.
-I also want to thank other members of my marvelous “core team including true friends like Fr.
+I also want to thank other members of my marvelous “core team” including true friends like Fr.
 C. John McCloskey, Dick Vie, Jeff Phillips, Paul Fisher, Joe Morris, John Ruberry, Sam Guard, Ann Lewis, Robert Russell, A.C.
-Lyles, Craig Shirley, Diana Banister—and, of course, the irrepressible late Redd Griffin, on whose behalf I took up this causeand so many others, some of whom had to work under the radar, given the “Chicago Way.”
+Lyles, Craig Shirley, Diana Banister—and, of course, the irrepressible late Redd Griffin, on whose behalf I took up this cause—and so many others, some of whom had to work under the radar, given the “Chicago Way.”
 Some of my team provided only moral support, which was worth its weight in gold.
-We worked hard to advance a just cause,” as Fr.
+We worked hard to advance a “just cause,” as Fr.
 C. John described it.
 But, it was not to be.

-832 E. 57th Street, Friday, November 30, wearing that hat that won so many compliments!
+In front of President Reagan's Chicago home, 832 E. 57th Street, Friday, November 30, wearing that hat that won so many compliments!
+Credit: Matthew A. Rarey |

-And, so I return full-time to my first love—writing.
-As my friend Charles Scribner III wrote me last night in this stress-melting classic line, “Monuments in words such as yours will always outlast bricks and mortar!”
+“Monuments in words such as yours will always outlast bricks and mortar!”

 So, too, the monument Reagan constructed in An American Life has outlasted the home in which those memories about which he wrote were formed.